There are documents you need to prepare before you apply for an Export Market Development Grant (EMDG).

 You must read the EMDG grant guidelines before applying.

 The EMDG Online Portal is closed to applications.
 You can access the portal for a record of your application form and updates on your application status.

 You need to include a plan to market with your application.
-However, representative bodies only seeking funding to provide training are exempt from this requirement.
+Representative bodies seeking funding to provide training are exempt from this requirement.